 Quincy Hill Water Tank Disaster, 1909

-At 5:10 a.m. on March 19, 1909, one of the city’s two reserve tanks failed.
-The resulting gushing of water at destroyed the supporting truss of the adjacent tower.
-With both tanks releasing their contents, two million gallons of water to spilled down the hill into the town below.
+At 5:10 a.m. on March 19, 1909, disaster struck Parkersburg, WV as one of the city’s two reserve water tanks burst.
+The resulting gush of water then destroyed the supporting truss of the adjacent tower.
+With both tanks having released their contents, two million gallons of water to rushed down the hill into the neighborhood below.

-The waters destroyed several houses along Avery Street, including one on the hillside that contained newlywed couple Mr. and Mrs. Wigal.
-The couple was likely crushed to death in their bedroom by the weight of the water that caused the roof to collapse on the couple as they slept.
-This small cottage on the hillside was the closest house to the two tanks.
-The bodies of the newlywed couple were found by a search group at 10 a.m. and were taken to a local morgue.
+The water destroyed several houses along Avery Street.
+The first house met by the tidal wave of water was a small cottage in which lived the newlyweds Mr. and Mrs. Wigal.
+The wall of water likely caused the roof of the house to collapse on the couple as they slept.
+A search party found the Wigals later that morning and took them to a local morgue.
 The body of a third victim was recovered but their identity was either not identified or recorded in the local press.

-The water proceeded to the St. John’s Lutheran Church on Avery and 9 ½ street.
-The houses surrounding the church and the sanctuary were completely demolished.
-Surrounding streets were filled with wrecked buildings and debris as the water carried down at least six blocks.
-The water reached the downtown area but only caused water damage.
+The water proceeded to the St. John’s Lutheran Church on Avery and 9 ½ Streets.
+The houses surrounding the church were completely demolished.
+Adjacent streets were filled with wrecked buildings and debris as the water carried down at least six blocks.
+The water reached the downtown area but only caused minor water damage.
 Residents recall that after the waters receded, there were at least two inches of mud on the floor of Blennerhassett Hotel.

 SourcesJim Dawson, Quincy Hill Water Tank Disaster, (accessed 7/20/16) http://electricearl.com/parkersburg/quincyhill.html